julesjazz/grapefruitlab/content/print/pity-fear.md

 Like… a promise, or a threat — the words are the action.
 Or a vow, the phrase *I do.* Those two words don’t mean much on their own, but if you say them in the right context, they create a new legal reality — the institution of marriage — forever joined into one flesh, or whatever.
 I guess it doesn’t always *stick*, but that’s the idea.
 Words can perform actions that change the world around us.

-So Tragedy is not a mere reflection of the shadows cast by Plato's Ideal Forms — one step farther from Plato’s hidden truth — but active.
+So Tragedy is not a mere reflection of the shadows cast by Plato's Ideal Forms — one step farther from Plato’s hidden truth — but it's active.
 Creating a new reality.
 Cleansed of your filthy emotions.
 Purified in a tide of blood.

-*[a spell?]*
+*[A spell: Inhale.
+Turn Back, Home, Weight, Falling, Cleanse.
+Recover.]*

 ## Chorus: Introducing Josie, The Real Buskin